-Collect information:
+Collect information

-- understand audit results to establish whether the test is complete - · talk to staff: - have changes to the board helped shift handover and patient discharge? - was the board updated regularly as planned? - was information easier to find? - did it save time? - were people clear about whose responsibility it is to update the information?
+- understand audit results to establish whether the test is complete - talk to staff: - have changes to the board helped shift handover and patient discharge? - was the board updated regularly as planned? - was information easier to find? - did it save time? - were people clear about whose responsibility it is to update the information?

-Analyse:
+Analyse

-- decide whether the boards can still be improved and if additional training is required to make the changes work - return to the key questions (see page 22) to determine whether any other changes can be made
+- decide whether the boards can still be improved and if additional training is required to make the changes work - return to the Key Questions to determine whether any other changes can be made

-Evaluate - experience from testing
+Evaluate - Case Study from D11 Notts